 “I was looking for you, Mommy.”

-Any shameful and hateful inner self-talk I was about to do in that moment was stopped by two little girls who approached.
+Two little girls walked up to us.
 “We found her crying by the showers, so we took her to the gift shop.”

 My daughter Vivian, searched for by so many people who could have chosen to look away from the frantic mother running around calling for her child.
 I pray for protection for my children, but really – they don’t need to be protected from Heaven.